AdnanH901/Netflix_Business_Analysis/README.md

 - **Replayability is Netflix's Bedrock:** One-time big shows and movies bolster Netflix's customer acquisition.
 However, customers stay subscribed to Netflix because of the many classics, comedies, and other content that is highly replayable.
 Netflix should consider doing some further market analysis on what specific titles customers like and buying the rights to have them on their platform.

 - **Competitor Analysis:** While Netflix’s pricing tiers are already well-optimised, we recommend conducting a competitive analysis of major rivals such as Amazon Prime Video and HBO Max.
 This could uncover opportunities to refine Netflix’s pricing strategy further.
-Therefore Netflix can undercut its competitors and strengthen its market position.
+Therefore, Netflix can undercut its competitors and strengthen its market position.

 - - **Appeal to Older Adults:** Netflix should procure some shows that are tailored towards the *Gen X* & *Baby Boomers* audience.
 Topics such as "*what genres do the older generation prefer*" and "*do they prefer other streaming platforms and if so, why*", among others, should be explored.